IiroP/spotify-headless-client/README.md

 # Headless Spotify client

-This project is provided an unofficial client for Spotify Connect.
+This project is an unofficial client for Spotify Connect.
 It uses Spotify Web Playback API running on a headless browser instance.
 Spotify requires Premium subscription to use the API.

 ## Setting up API access
 - Register a new application to [Spotify Developer](https://developer.spotify.com/)